Top 5 Home Improvement Skills That Don’t Require a Handyman

 3. Unclogging a Drain

 Drains can get clogged for a variety of reasons, but in most cases, unclogging a drain can be fairly easy!
 You can start by trying a mix hot water, vinegar and baking soda.
 This should help soften up any gunk stuck in the drain.
 Following the mixture up with some boiling water should wash everything away.
 If the drain is still clogged, a bent wire hanger can do a surprisingly good job of removing any gunk that’s clogged.
 Stick one end into the drain to dislodge any harder blockages.
 Run hot water down the drain to then wash any smaller bits away.
-Drainol™ can also be purchased to help break down clogs and clean drains.
+You can also purchase clog removers such as Draino™ and Liquid Plumr™ to help break down clogs and clean drains.

 If all else fails, it’s never a bad idea to check the trap.
 If accessible, unscrew the vertical u-shaped part of the sink pipes and clear any clogs on the inside.
 Be sure to place a bucket underneath to catch any water that is still stuck in the pipe.